Danapur–Anand Vihar Jan Sadharan Express

-The 13257 / 13258 Danapur - Anand Vihar Terminal Jan Sadharan Express is a Superfast Express train belonging to Indian Railways – East Central Railway zone that runs between Danapur and Anand Vihar Terminal in India.
+The 13257 / 13258 Danapur – Anand Vihar Terminal Jan Sadharan Express is a Superfast Express train belonging to Indian Railways – East Central Railway zone that runs between Danapur and Anand Vihar Terminal in India.

-It operates as train number 13257 from Danapur to Anand Vihar Terminal and as train number 13258 in the reverse direction, serving the states of Bihar & Delhi.
+It operates as train number 13257 from Danapur to Anand Vihar Terminal and as train number 13258 in the reverse direction, serving the states of Bihar and Delhi.

-It is part of the Jan Sadharan Express series launched by the former railway minister of India, Mr. Laloo Prasad Yadav.
+It is part of the Jan Sadharan Express series launched by the former railway minister of India, Mr. Nitish Kumar.

 Coaches

-The 13257/58 Danapur–Anand Vihar Jan Sadharan Express has 20 General Unreserved & 2 SLR (Seating cum Luggage Rake) coaches.
+The 13257/58 Danapur–Anand Vihar Jan Sadharan Express has 20 General Unreserved and 2 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 13257 Danapur–Anand Vihar Jan Sadharan Express covers the distance of 990 km in 18 hours 50 mins (62.53 km/hr) & in 18 hours 40 mins as 13258 Anand Vihar–Danapur Jan Sadharan Express (59.40 km/hr).
+The 13257 Danapur–Anand Vihar Jan Sadharan Express covers the distance of 990 km in 18 hours 50 mins (62.53 km/h) and in 18 hours 40 mins as 13258 Anand Vihar–Danapur Jan Sadharan Express (59.40 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.